deborahchoo/GDN-NDT/README.md

 ```
 You can change running parameters in the run.sh.

-# Others
-SWaT and WADI datasets can be requested from [iTrust](https://itrust.sutd.edu.sg/)

 # Citation
 If you find this repo or our work useful for your research, please consider citing the paper